Enjoy Reading some Travel Guides to Jordan.

 Most Muslim shop-owners close during prayer time daily and reopen afterward directly.

 In Jordan, you will see lots of Muslims dressed in their traditional clothes.
-However, for westerners and foreign there are no real restrictions, but, commonly, in the hot days of most of the year, you can feel free wearing your usual summer clothes such as shorts small tops, or dresses.
+However, there are no real restrictions for Westerners and foreigners, but, commonly, in the hot days of most of the year, you can feel free wearing your usual summer clothes such as shorts, small tops, or dresses.
 Just be sure that nothing is being inordinate.
 If you are going to beaches and seas, you can feel free wearing your bikini or any swimming suit you usually wear.
 Jordan beaches do not allow swimming naked and do not have nude beaches

 Banks and ATMs